-Submit to the Course Contract Approval Form and Course Syllabus to the Office of Educational Outreach who will review and provide an Approval Memo from the Director assuring adherence to USC academic and fiscal policies and procedures.
+Submit to the Course Contract Approval Form and Course Syllabus to the Office of Educational Outreach who will review and provide an Approval Memo from the Director assuring adherence to UofSC academic and fiscal policies and procedures.

 The Department Chair or degree program leader for the contracted degree will need to send a memorandum to the Educational Outreach Director requesting the scheduling of the course or courses required by degree program contract.
 The memorandum must include the following for each course: